prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/14-monitor-data-in-real-time.md

 12. Review this script also.

-	*This script runs an infinite loop.
-For each loop, it inserts a sales order and then delays for a random period of 1-15 seconds.*
+	>**Note**: This script runs an infinite loop.
+For each loop, it inserts a sales order and then delays for a random period of 1-15 seconds.

 13. Run the script, and leave it running until the end of the lab.